Gothax/squid_game/README.md

 # SQUID
-매력도 측정 웹 with 형서
+our website will found most similar character at squid-game using teachable machine.

-can check your character at   squid-test.netlify.app
+check your character at   squid-test.netlify.app